phoebehxf/okvqa-privacy-attribute/README.md

 # okvqa-privacy-attribute

-This json file (`annotations.json`) contains privacy attribute annotations of the two subsets ('People and Everyday life' and 'Sports and Recreation) in OK-VQA val set.
+This json file (`annotations.json`) contains privacy attribute annotations of the two subsets ('People and Everyday life' and 'Sports and Recreation) in OK-VQA val set used in Boundary Probing for Input Privacy Protection When Using LMM Services (ICCV2025).
 The corresponding images can be downloaded from OK-VQA dataset (https://okvqa.allenai.org).

 Following previous works, the annotated privacy attributes are gender ("a4_gender"), complete face ("a9_face_complete"), partial face ("a10_face_partial"), skin color ("a17_color"), semi-nudity ("a12_semi_nudity"), personal relationship ("a64_rel_personal"), and social relationship ("a65_rel_social").